 Months of entry

-This programme is run by the Centre for Inclusive Education in the Department of Psychology and Human Development - Centre for Inclusive Education, formally SENJIT (Special Educational Needs Joint Initiative for Training) at UCL, which has a national and international profile in delivering Master's programmes in special educational needs (SEN).
+This programme is run by the Centre for Inclusive Education in the Department of Psychology and Human Development at the UCL Institute of Education (IOE).
 It is delivered by specialists who currently practise in the field along with researchers with international profiles in SEN, disabilities and inclusion.
 The IOE has been ranked number one in the world for education for the last eight years (QS World University Rankings by Subject 2021).

 Students will get the opportunity to meet regularly with colleagues working in different local authorities in London and further afield.